gavinksong/cs162-group/doc/project1.md

 We added `sleepers_lock` because if a timer interrupt occurs while a thread is traversing `sleepers`, it may pop several elements off the list and leave the thread with invalid pointers.

-Meanwhile, since any thread that adds itself to `sleepers` blocks itself immediately afterward, it cannot exit and be deallocated.
+Since any thread that adds itself to `sleepers` blocks itself immediately afterward, it cannot exit and be deallocated.
 Furthermore, it should be removed from the ready list and cannot be blocked for any other reason, which is why we can safely add it to the `sleepers` list and then wake it up later.

+It is possible for a thread to be interrupted after adding itself to `sleepers` but *before* blocking itself.
+We do not want a timer interrupt to pop an unblocked thread off of `sleepers` before the thread resumes, so we will perform a status check on every thread before removing it from the list.

 ### Rationale